vfaronov/geany-togglebars/README.rst

 Installation
 ------------

+**Caution.** When enabled, this plugin removes your Geany menu bar, which might confuse you and prevent you from disabling it.
+If you're lost, start Geany with the ``--no-plugins`` option, or simply uninstall the plugin code.

 #.
 Install Geany 1.27.
    The plugin relies on undocumented internals and may not work with newer versions.

+#.
+Make sure that "Show status bar"
+   (Geany preferences → Interface → Miscellaneous)
+   is **enabled**.

 #.
 Install `GeanyPy`__.
    On Debian/Ubuntu, install ``geany-plugin-py``